geosoft-as/glm/README.md

 # GeoSoft License Manager (GLM)

-GLM is a lightweight distributed license management system.
+The _GeoSoft License Manager_ (GLM) is an extremely lightweight distributed license management system.
 Put the licenses on GitHub and access them directly from your software.

 You can then remotely: